 Who can use Project Citizen?

-Project Citizen is flexible enough to be used in the classroom with a community support group or as an after school program.
-Anyone can use the program though it is formatted for students in grades 5 and up.
+Project Citizen is flexible enough to be used in the classroom with a community support program or as an after school program.
+Anyone can use the program though it is formatted for students in grade 5 and up.
 Last year, more than 300,000 students and 5,000 teachers around the world used Project Citizen.
 Not only was Project Citizen used in every U.S. state, but also in Bosnia, Herzegovina, Brazil, Croatia, Czech Republic, Hungary, Ireland, Kazakhstan, Latvia, Lithuania, Mexico, Mongolia, Poland and Russia.